anoma/namada/documentation/specs/src/economics/proof-of-stake/bonding-mechanism.md

 An "unbond" with epoch set to `n` may be withdrawn by the bond's source address in or any time after the epoch `n`.
 Once withdrawn, the unbond is deleted and the tokens are credited to the source account.

 Note that unlike bonding and unbonding where token changes are delayed to some future epochs (pipeline or unbonding offset), the token withdrawal applies immediately.
 This because when the tokens are withdrawable, they are already "unlocked" from the PoS system and do not contribute to voting power.

-### Staking rewards

-Until we have programmable validity predicates, rewards can use the mechanism outlined in the [F1 paper](https://drops.dagstuhl.de/opus/volltexte/2020/11974/pdf/OASIcs-Tokenomics-2019-10.pdf), but it should use the exponential model, so that withdrawing rewards more frequently provides no additional benefit (this is a design constraint we should follow in general, we don't want to accidentally encourage transaction spam).
-This should be written in a way that allows for a natural upgrade to a validator-customisable rewards model (defaulting to this one) if possible.

-To a validator who proposed a block, the system rewards tokens based on the `block_proposer_reward` [system parameter](#system-parameters) and each validator that voted on a block receives `block_vote_reward`.

 ### Slashing